JatindraPatel/JatindraPatel/README.md

 📌 Some of My Favorite Projects:

+📈 Coffee Shop Sales Analysis by using Excel

-📈 Sales Dashboard Analysis using real business data
+📈 Sales Dashboard Analysis using real business data with Poer BI

-🍕  Pizza Sales Insights project with SQL + BI
+🍕  Pizza Sales Insights project with SQL

 💡 Mini projects automating daily tasks with Python